 Knowing everything I told you, now it’s time to decide which method is the better fit to your lifestyle and/or your skill set and/or your interests.
 If you have skills that match what is required for BRRRR and you live in an area conducive to that kind of investing, I absolutely think you should do it over buying turnkeys.
-But if you aren’t in a cash flowing area and you work however many hours a week and have a family or you travel or whatever else you may do that swinging hammers wouldn’t fit very well into, think about turnkeys.
+But if you aren’t in a cash-flowing area and you work however many hours a week and have a family or you travel or whatever else you may do that swinging hammers wouldn’t fit very well into, think about turnkeys.

-Everyone out there — which one falls more in line with your current lifestyle, or desired lifestyle, and interests?
+Which one falls more in line with your current lifestyle, or desired lifestyle, and interests?